15 Different Types of Yoga and Their Benefits

 Benefits of Katonah Yoga: Benefits include improved alignment, body awareness, and mental clarity.
 The use of props helps to align the body properly, while the practice of building internal space can relieve tension and promote a sense of ease and flexibility.

-Here is a video of a Katonah Yoga class.
+Here is a nice video (part of a playlist) explaining the purpose of Katonah yoga.

 Understanding the historical context of these 15 types of yoga provides valuable insights into their evolution and purpose.
 From the ancient roots of Hatha yoga to the modern innovations of Acro and Goat yoga, each practice has been shaped by different individuals and comes with a unique set of benefits.

-With each type of yoga, practitioners can explore a distinct approach to self-awareness, spiritual growth, and physical well-being.
-The diverse range of yoga styles offers something for everyone, allowing individuals to find the practice that resonates most with their personal journey and goals.
+With each type of yoga, you can explore a distinct approach to self-awareness, spiritual growth, and taking care of your emotional and physical well-being.
+The diverse range of yoga styles means there is something for everyone, allowing you to find the practice that resonates most with your personal journey and goals.

 The process of finding the right yoga style for you can be fun and enlightening.
 And the good news is that no matter what type of yoga you choose, they all end with shavasana :).